'Regime uses Syria talks to waste time,' opposition head says

 “This week has been a disappointment,” Pedersen said.
 “I set out a few things I thought we should be able to achieve before we started this meeting and I’m afraid we did not manage to achieve these things.”

-This week in Geneva it held its fifth session since October 2019.
+Last week in Geneva the talks held its fifth session since October 2019.

 “The regime constantly hinders any progress in the political process, and it wants a marginal political negotiation process that continues forever without any horizon and without achieving any progress nor contributing to any solution,” al-Hariri pointed out.